Chapter 3 flows out of the last few verses of ch.2 (reprinted here).

 and involving no consciousness of sin, or of the need for the Savior, is worthless faith.
 [GWms]

-but gave no thought to their real needs or to Jesus' purpose for coming into the world.
+but gave no thought to their real need or to Jesus' primary purpose for coming into the world.

 2:24 But Jesus did not commit himself unto them, because he knew all [men],